SultanAbbas0/My-Daily-Spending/README.md

 # Features
 Auth system.

-Getting and sending values from/to the database.
+Getting and sending data from/to the database.

 English/Arabic localization.